 We recommend providing a textual description that briefly describes the current step, helping the user understand what needs to be done next.

 Once the description is filled in, a preview of the step will be available.

 Step description examples:

 - “Let’s select an option from the dropdown”

-Marking a step as optional allows the tour to automatically skip a step in case the anchor element isn’t found on the page.
+Marking a step as optional allows the tour to skip a step in case the anchor element isn’t found on the page.
 Mandatory steps cannot be skipped.
 In case the anchored element is not found on the page, the end user will be informed by an error message.

 We strongly recommend marking a step as optional, whenever dealing with a login barrier, in order for the tour to be able to skip the actual login process.
 If created properly, the product tours will work properly for both logged-in and non-logged-in users.